Scheme: University Research Fellowship

 The LHCb experiment at CERN studies the decays of a particles called B mesons, with the hope of seeing the influence of as yet unobserved virtual particles in the decays.
 The B mesons are produced in large numbers in the proton-proton collisions at the LHC and only live for a short time before decaying into more stable particles.
 Some of the B meson decays are expected to be very rare given what we know about the Standard Model but could happen more frequently if there are new particles to be discovered.
 By looking at the angular distribution of the particles from the decay we can learn even more.

 We are starting to see tentative hints that the data doesn't match what we would expect in the Standard Model.
-In the coming years we will be able to make very precise measurements of these decays and hopefully learn if there are new particles to be discovered.
+In the coming years we will be able to make very precise measurements of these decays, measurements that are sensitive to the influence of new particles with masses ten thousand times heavier than the proton.